sjelin/FluidJS/README.md

 	model.alert(); //Calls all listening functions
 ```

-Boring.
-Simple.
-Classic.
+Clearly there are a lot of features missing here.
+This is a very early
+version of the MVC (basically just a proof of concept), and the innovation is
+really all about the way the views are rendered, so for now this very-minimal
+implementation of client-side models is being used.

 Templating
 ==========

-Fluid.js is tighly coupled to a templating engine.
+Fluid.js is tightly coupled to a templating engine.
 The reason for this is
 that more so than other MVCs Fluid.js needs to really understand how a
 template works so that in can update the produced dynamically instead of
 having to re-run the template from scratch.
 Additionally, the templating
 language for Fluid.js needs to be able to express concepts like child views
 instead of just raw HTML injections.
-Finally, Fuild.js needs to have explict
+Finally, Fuild.js needs to have
-and limited syntax in its templating language so that content can be quickly
+explicit and limited syntax in its templating language so that content can be
-updated.
+quickly updated.

 In that vain, there are three ways to inject values/views in Fluid.js'
 templating language: